World in Union: Hayley Westenra version

 The official album of the 2011 Rugby World Cup in New Zealand was launched on 9 August by New Zealand soprano Hayley Westenra.
 It was released by Universal Music on 26 August, and included 22 tracks recorded by classical artists.
-Westenra had not only recorded the song in English and Māori, as heard on this album, but also in French, Italian, and Japanese.
-It got No. 1 album position on the Classical Compilation Albums Chart of Official Charts as well as the Classic FM chart after releasing in UK.
+Westenra not only recorded the song in English and Māori, as heard on this album, but also in French, Italian, and Japanese.
+It reached the No. 1 position on the Classical Compilation Albums Chart of Official Charts as well as the Classic FM chart after its release in the UK.